artefactory-skaff/terraform-google-finops/docs/index.md

     !!! note
         Tested for Terraform >= v1.4.0

-    Use tfswitch to easily install and manage Terraform
+    Use tfswitch to easily install and manage Terraform versions:
     ```console
     $ brew install warrensbox/tap/tfswitch